 Can I use 2 types of soap base in one assessment?
 With Melt and Pour (M&P) soaps, you have one main base.
 This base must be used in every variant on the report.
 Adding a second base will incur an admin fee and can only be used with the main base, the second base cannot be used alone.

 Do I need a separate assessment for frosting on my bath bomb/soap?
 Frosting can be included as part of the basic recipe, providing it is on all variants, otherwise there is an admin fee.

 SUBMITTING YOUR RECIPES

-We also will need some technical documents from you as per below, which you should request from your supplier (if not on their website) -
+We also will need some technical documents from you - CLICK HERE FOR THE DOCUMENTS WE NEED, which you should request from your supplier (if not on their website) -

 Will I fail the assessment?
 We check over all recipes with our assessor Scott Grainger first, and if there are any problems, we simply advise you of the changes that should be made so you can re-submit.
 This part of the process is entirely free.